hazymorning/origami/README.md

 ## Status

-This setup is pretty big and the documentation is actively being written.
+This setup is big and complex.
 The essential foundation is ready, but a lot of the specific things like custom cards (media, TV, etc.) are still on the to-do list.

 - [x] Main Dashboard Overview
 - [x] Theme Variables & Customization